lorddarthroro/TESS-Exoplanet-Transit-Detection-Using-Light-Curve-Analysis/README.md

 Note: this exploration in partiular closely follows https://heasarc.gsfc.nasa.gov/docs/tess/HowToFindAnExoplanet-UserVersion.html with a few alterations
 I analyzed TESS light curve data for TIC 261136679, which corresponds to star Pi Mensae (also known as HD 39091), known to host 3 exoplanets (Pi Mensae b, Pi Mensae c, and Pi Mensae d).
 This can provide an effective baseline as I know what to expect from this data, making the effective goal of this analysis specifically to see if we can find evidence of the existence of an exoplanet given what we already know.

-Loading the data in using the lightkurve library, we can 'flatten' the data to remove slow, smooth variations that are likely caused by factors such as instrumental drift, long-term stelllar variability, etc. Flattening effectively removes slow variations over a longer time period in favor of short-term changes (including transits).
+Loading the data in using the lightkurve library, we can 'flatten' the data to remove slow, smooth variations that are likely caused by factors such as instrumental drift, long-term stelllar variability, etc. Flattening removes long-term trends while preserving short-duration features like transits.
 Graphing after this flattening results in the following graph.

 <img width="777" height="376" alt="image" src="https://github.com/user-attachments/assets/9ca50c97-4beb-4961-a5cf-5ff5f2a6b46d" />